SlashDB/timesheet-demo/README.md

 			http.Error(w, http.StatusText(http.StatusUnauthorized), http.StatusUnauthorized)
 			return
 		}
-		fn(w, r)
+		// else call the original handler function fn(w, r)
 	}
 }
 ```

-In my example it's only a simple function, but of course we can implement
+In my example it's only a simple function, but of course, depending on the use case, we can implement
-any kind of authentication logic there, depending on the use case.
+any kind of authentication logic there.

 #### /app/
 The frontend app is being served from a static template and